eclipse-archived/unide/website/blog/grinding-machine-scenario.md

 In the context of the [Eclipse Production Performance Management Testbed][1], a real world condition monitoring scenario has been recreated, in which a grinding machine is being continuously monitored allowing to have real time health checks and prevent unexpected failures.
-Further details

 This scenario consists of the following building blocks: device, gateway, backend.
-The communication between them happens seamlessly thanks to the PPMP protocol.
+The communication between them happens seamlessly thanks to the Production Performance management Protocol (PPMP).

 - The device, i.e. the grinding machine, has been retrofitted with an acceleration sensor attached to one of its critical components.
 The data